kemitchell/writing.kemitchell.com/_posts/2017-10-16-Mercenary-Rapport.md

 We could get more good done, and do less wrong, by transparently acknowledging which hat we wear when asking and giving work on open source software.
 We should accept the momentary awkwardness, an awkwardness that will pass in time, in posing questions about others' affiliations and support.
 Bringing that information out into the open, more of us would be able to make better choices, more of the time.
 Choices that would make open source a better lived experience for individuals, and better open source code in the long run, besides.

 Socialize a clear, visual language for project support status.
 Mention in our pull requests whether we're working, and for whom.
-Disclose when our preferences in tools, frameworks, and services follow our business allegiances.
-Ask people we do and don't know whether they need financial help, and whether they have help to give to keep the code getting better.
-To keep making code in the open a sane, just, and positive life experience.
+Disclose when our preferences in tools, frameworks, and services follow our business interests.
+Ask people we do and don't know whether they need financial help, and whether they have help to give, to keep the code getting better and the choice to contribute a sane, just, and positive life experience.